The pros and cons of leasing a car

 Advantages of leasing a car

-Leasing a car could be the perfect way for you to drive home in a new car.
-Here are some of the benefits of leasing your next car:
+Leasing could be the perfect way for you to drive home in a new car.
+Here are four benefits of leasing your next car:

-Leasing lets you drive a new car for typically lower monthly costs, without worrying about depreciation.
-Most leases last 2-4 years, with no obligation to buy.
+1. Leasing lets you drive a new car for typically lower monthly costs, without worrying about depreciation.
+Most leases last two to four years, with no option to buy.

-At the end of your lease, you can simply return the car with no extra fees (so long as you’ve met the terms and conditions) or start a new lease.
-This gives you more flexibility with not committing to a contract long-term and there’s no hassle of selling.
+2. At the end of your lease, you can simply return the car with no extra fees (so long as you’ve met the terms and conditions) or start a new lease.
+This gives you more flexibility and there’s no hassle of selling.

-Many contracts include GAP insurance to cover outstanding finance if your car is stolen or written off.
-You might find a cheaper rate with a third party.
+4. Many contracts include GAP insurance to cover outstanding finance if your car is stolen or written off.

 Disadvantages of leasing a car

-There are some situations where leasing a car may not be the best option.
-Here are some disadvantages:
+There are some situations where leasing a car may not be for you.
+Here are three disadvantages:

-Think of leasing a car like renting a house – you don’t own it.
+1. Leasing a car is like renting a house – you never own it.
 That’s why the monthly payments are lower, but you don’t get anything back at the end.
 With some finance deals, once you’ve paid off the car, it’s yours to drive without extra costs.
 But with a lease, you’ll always be making payments.

 Is leasing a car a good idea?